How to create a Data Form

 Configure Form

-Step 4: Check your form information
+Step 4: Review the form

 Form Configuration